scylladb/scylla-operator/README.md

 Future additions include:
 * Integration with [Scylla Manager](https://docs.scylladb.com/operating-scylla/manager/)
 * Version Upgrade
-* Backups
+* Backup
-* Restores
+* Restore

 ## Top-Performance Setup

-Scylla performs the best when it has fast disks and direct access to the cpu.
+Scylla performs the best when it has fast disks and direct access to the CPU.
 To deploy Scylla with maximum performance, follow the guide for your environment:
 * [GKE](docs/gke/gke.md)